microsoft/azure-pipelines-extensions/README.md

 - `gulp package` will package all the extensions and stores them in "_package" folder.
 - `gulp package --publisher=<publisher_name>` will package all the extensions under a new publisher name that you specify in "_package" folder.
 - `gulp package --extension=<extension_name>` will package the single extension you mention, and stores it in "_package" folder.
-- PS: Tested the compatibility with node version 10.22.0 on a windows machine.

 ## Contribution guideline